-For behavior interfering with the student's learning Complete a Behavior Intervention Plan for each ta Student: Date: IDENTIFICATION 1.
-The behavior impeding learning is: (description of what the behavior looks like) 1.
-The behavior impeding learning is: (description of what the behavior looks like) 2.
-It impedes learning because: □ Early Intervention □ Moderate □ Serious □ Extreme The behavior impeding learning is: (description of what the behavior looks like) It impedes learning because: The need for a Behavior Support Plan is: Frequency or intensity or duration of behavior
+For behavior interfering with the student's learn Complete a Behavior Intervention Plan for each Student: Date: IDENTIFICATION The behavior impeding learning is: (description of what the behavior looks like) 2.
+It impedes learning because: 3.
+The need for a Behavior Support Plan is s: 🔲 Early Intervention 🔲 Moderate 🔲 Serious 🔲 Extreme 4.
+Frequency or intensity or duration of bel havior □reported by and/or □observed by